TinyExplosions/tinyexplosions.com/src/posts/persistent-storage-nfs.md

   - OpenShift
   - NFS
 ---
-After our little sojourn into app dev yesterday, it's dropping back to infrastructure today to talk Persistent Volumes (PV's) and Persistent Volume Claims (PVC's).
-For the uninitiated, a PV is like your big disk, and each PVC claims a certain part of that, kind of like a folder.
-Wile all the kids these days love talking about 'ephemeral' and 'stateless' apps, having some amount of persistent storage is useful for a variety of usecases - not least of which is for an Image Registry.
+After our little sojourn into app dev yesterday, it's dropping back to infrastructure today to talk Persistent Volumes (PV's) and Persistent Volume Claims (PVC's). ~~For the uninitiated, a PV is like your big disk, and each PVC claims a certain part of that, kind of like a folder.~~ *It turns out that my analogy, and knowledge of PV's and PVC's was very wrong - see addendum below* While all the kids these days love talking about 'ephemeral' and 'stateless' apps, having some amount of persistent storage is useful for a variety of usecases - not least of which is for an Image Registry.

 So, it was time for PV's, but what which one to choose?
 Given that my cluster is running on RHV, I could spin up a drive or some space on there, but that seemed a little complicated in many ways, so my eyes turned to my NAS... well, it does have 'Storage' as part of it's acronym...
 I have a Synology DS218+ to hold media, but it has plenty of spare space on it, so lets get adding an NFS share to it.